 This is perhaps the most shocking piece of information when it comes to understanding plant proteins.
-Whether from school, or our parents or doctors, we have all been told, probably since we can remember, that plant proteins are incomplete, and thus inferior as compared to animal proteins.
+Whether from school, or our parents or doctors, we have all been told, probably since we can remember, that plant protein is incomplete, and thus inferior compared to animal protein.

-To get to the root of this myth we can start by understanding that low does not equal or mean absent.
-Yet for decades the idea has been passed around that plant foods do not contain all of the essential amino acids.
-This made the idea of protein combining, which we will discuss in myth 3 appear reasonable.
-It is after all common for one myth to propagate another.
-The second question we must consider is low according to whom and what.
+To get to the root of this myth, we will start by understanding that low does not equal or mean absent.
+Yet, for decades, the idea has been passed around that plant foods do not contain all of the essential amino acids.
+This made the idea of protein combining, which we will discuss in myth 3, appear reasonable.
+It is, after all, common for one myth to propagate another.
+The second piece of information that we must consider is: Low according to whom and what?
 It is all too often that nutrient values are created and changed periodically, as we try to understand how specific nutrients act and interact within human bodies.
-The truth is that nutrients are complex and although we can try to apply reductionist science to this field, it will never sufficiently represent it.
+The truth is that nutrients are complex, and although we can try to apply reductionist science to this field, it will never sufficiently represent it.

-As for the idea of being low in a certain amino acid.
-If we take this idea at face value, it would only be an issue if someone were to eat just one specific plant food all day, everyday.
-But at that point protein would be the least of their worries.
+As for the point of being low in a specific amino acid, if we take this idea at face value, it may only be an issue if someone were to eat just one particular plant food all day and every day.
+But at that point, protein would be the least of their worries.
 Numerous other nutrients will be missing and out of balance as well.
 The same goes for animal foods.
-We cannot eat just one specific animal food all day, everyday and think we will be okay.
-So the pendulum on this one swings both ways.
-Ultimately we can release the idea that plant proteins are incomplete.
+We cannot eat just one specific animal food all day and every day and think that we will be okay.
+Whether we isolate one plant or one animal food, we are bound to be left nutritionally-deficient in both cases.
+Either way, we can release the idea that plant protein is incomplete.